dewyze/putter/README.md

 end
 ```

-## Planned Features
-Feel free to open a PR to implement any of these if they are not yet added:

-- Active Record specific printing
-- Checking Rails.env to double check that putter is not called in production

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/dewyze/putter.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.